AKC Tax Returns and Salaries

 Weigh ever-increasing fees against the not-for-profit AKC Board Of Directors and staff salaries as revealed in TheDogPress.

-Year after year, AKC claims to have a "financial crisis" as justification to raise fees.
-In 2008, TheDogPress dared to question the 300% fees increase(1), revealing "AKC now has over a dozen primary departments relating only to dog shows, which remember, were only peripheral to AKC’s original purpose."
+Year after year, AKC claims to have a financial crisis as justification to raise fees.
+In 2008, TheDogPress dared to question the 300% fees increase(1), revealing "AKC now has over a dozen primary departments relating to dog shows, which remember, were only peripheral to AKC’s original purpose."

 Breeder/Judge/Publisher, consummate dog man Bo Bengston, writing for Dogs In Review said "Yes, AKC recorded an operating deficit of $192,000 for April of 2010 compared to the previous period last year — but AKC’s investments during the same month earned a gain of $1.5 million."
 Bo's take on AKC salaries referred to AKC's Presidential Salaries (2) in which TheDogPress observed that some AKC Executives earn "more than the U.S. President and Vice President combined."

 When in 2010 the economy was crashing, TheDogPress broke even more bad news re: the $25 per dog AKC Exhibition Tax.
 Moaning about lost income, AKC announced the $25 p/year tax on all judges fees which works out to a whopping $102,000 per year extra tax that clubs will be forced to pass on to exhibitors.

 Weigh ever-increasing fees charged for American Kennel Club services against the not-for-profit AKC Board Of Directors and ii staff 2013 salaries revealed on these income charts.